igorganich/damn-vulnerable-defi-halmos/test/unstoppable/README.md

 Success!
 The challenge "Unstoppable" is solved successfully using Halmos symbolic testing.

 ## And what about fuzzing?
-At the time of writing, [Echidna-driven](https://github.com/crytic/damn-vulnerable-defi-echidna/blob/solutions/contracts/unstoppable/UnstoppableEchidna.sol) solution by Crytic team and [Foundry-driven](https://github.com/devdacian/solidity-fuzzing-comparison/blob/main/test/02-unstoppable/UnstoppableBasicFoundry.t.sol) solution by devdacian can be found on the Internet.
-However, these solutions were made for older versions of Unstoppable.
+At the time of writing, [Echidna-driven](https://github.com/crytic/damn-vulnerable-defi-echidna/blob/solutions/contracts/unstoppable/UnstoppableEchidna.sol) solution by **Crytic team** and [Foundry-driven](https://github.com/devdacian/solidity-fuzzing-comparison/blob/main/test/02-unstoppable/UnstoppableBasicFoundry.t.sol) solution by **devdacian** can be found on the Internet.
+However, these solutions were made for older versions of "Unstoppable".
 The current version needs to check other invariants, so we will work with a modernized solution.
 Of course, I chose invariant-driven Foundry as my fuzzing engine since the current version of Damn-Vulnerable-Defi was completely rewritten on Foundry.
 ### Invariant
 The invariant is obvious - I just took the code of the **_isSolved()** function from **Unstoppable_Halmos.t.sol** and used it:
 ```solidity